Erica understands that determining an appropriate parenting schedule can be challenging. Here, she outlines the 80/20 custody schedule.

 - More travel is usually required for the parents and children for visits.

 There are many schedules for you to use if you have 80/20 custody.
-Most of the schedules have the child living with one parent during the week and weekends rotate between parents.
+Most of the schedules have the child living with one parent during the week, with weekends rotating between parents.
 There are two schedules where the weekends with the other parent are assigned.

-The first examples is the 1st, 2nd, & 5th weekend custody schedule.
+The first example is the 1st, 2nd, and 5th weekends custody schedule.
 The second example is the 2nd, 4th, and 5th weekends custody schedule.
-These are great schedules because the weekends are pre-assigned and each parent know when their child will be with them.
+These are great schedules because the weekends are pre-assigned, and each parent knows when their child will be with them.